Craven Museum & Gallery: Art

 The museum has an eclectic collection of oil and watercolour paintings, prints, textiles and sculptures, many made by local artists such as Reginald Arthur Smith, Kenneth Holmes, and William Shuttleworth.
 The majority of the paintings feature local scenery or people such as Lady Anne Clifford of Skipton Castle.
 A large portion of the art collection is made up of the famous Roebuck collection belonging to art collector Clement Roebuck.

-Costume
+Costumes

 There is a collection of costumes and accessories in the museum, many of which are on permanent display.
 These include dresses from the 18th century up to contemporary pieces like 1940s evening dresses, uniforms from the Skipton Brass Band and the Home Guard, and accessories include spectacles and ladies' handbags.

 Notable collections

 First Folio

-An incomplete copy of Shakespeare's First Folio owned by a local businessman and donated by his daughter in the 1930s and was misidentified as a second folio until recently when it was identified by Dr. Anthony James West.
+An incomplete copy of Shakespeare's First Folio owned by a local businessman and donated by his daughter in the 1930s was misidentified as a second folio until recently, when it was identified by Anthony James West.
 The folio is one of only four on display in the world.